Auxilor/auxilor.github.io/docs/ecomobs/how-to-make-mob-categories.md

 ---
-title: How to make mob categories
+title: How to make Mob Categories
 sidebar_position: 2
 ---